Disclaimer: I do not own the Hunger Games premise, or any character, place or event you may recognize from the books.

 "Tridents and nets against automatics?"

 Mags shook her head slightly.
 They had already had this conversation, this was not about her motives.
-Mags knew that her mother, no matter how supportive, was viscerally terrified to lose her child.
+Mags knew that Mama, no matter how supportive, was viscerally terrified to lose her.
 "Really, Mama, who cares if it's knives or grenades?
 Training is about discipline, about resistance and courage.
 It's about making you a fighter instead of a bitter and broken coward who dreams of ancient times."

 "Mags, you may very well lose.
 There will be others who have trained, and for less noble reasons.
-There is always misfortune, or simply gamemakers meddling to have their favorite win, and where would that leave us?
+There is always misfortune, or simply gamemakers meddling, and where would that leave us?
 Your confidence is a marvel, but please don't turn it into your greatest flaw."

 Angelites was struggling to keep anger out of her tone.
 Mags swallowed, feeling the familiar scorch of salt in her raw throat.
 It only strengthened her resolve.
 Her family, her mother, and every rebel, had sacrificed so much and gained so little; Mags could never accept defeat.
 She would have to kill and kill innocents, but the tributes would already have been marked for death by the Capitol.
-Mags had seen a lot of death: she remembered her mother on that terrifying night, her knuckles white on the knife, blood splattered over her clothes, shouting at her husband to grab Mags.
-She remembered her father, red-faced and shaking, the explosives tearing through the peacekeeper camp.
-They'd killed for their family, for their allies, for freedom, they'd had to.
+Mags had seen a lot of death: she remembered her mother on that terrifying night, her knuckles white on the knife, blood splattered over her clothes, shouting at Dad to grab Mags.
+She remembered Dad, red-faced and shaking, the explosives tearing through the peacekeeper camp.
+They'd killed for their family, for their allies, for freedom.
+They'd had to.

 The Capitol was responsible for their pain, the Capitol had their blood on its hands.
 The Capitol had to be stopped.

-"We live for the districts' freedom; we die for the districts' freedom," Mags recited, a burning flame in her green eyes.
+Mags had to act.
+"We live for the districts' freedom; we die for the districts' freedom," she recited, a burning flame in her green eyes.
 "The fight isn't over.
 I will live to see a second rebellion.
 I will win the Ninth Hunger Games."

-Mags kissed the older woman's tanned cheek.
+Mags kissed Mama's tanned cheek.
 Her mother's selflessness was the one thing that made Mags feel small and frail.
-She would never fail her.
-They couldn't give up, but Mags would fight her hardest to spare her Ma and Esperanza the terrible grief of burying another loved one.
+Mags could not fail her.

 The first chapter to a brand new fic that will revolutionize your conception of the Games^^.
 The T rating is for violence and horror theme and later non-explicit adult themes.

 Discrepancies with canon on the pre-Games are intentional.
-The Capitol doesn't treat tributes as well during the train-rides/Capitol part as it does in Katniss' time.
+The Capitol doesn't treat tributes like it does in Katniss' time.
+The war is still fresh in everybody's minds.
 The tributes aren't 'stars' yet, this isn't a grandiose show (although it's becoming one as the years pass).
-They're seen as the offspring of the people who killed the Capitolites during the Dark Days.
-The majority of the Capitol wants them dead even more than they want the entertainment.
+The majority of the Capitol wants the tributes dead even more than they want the entertainment.